CodeMonkey678/ENGG1340-group-7-2023-2024-/README.md

 interactive main menu
 variety of levels with a range of difficulties

+Generation of random game sets or events:
+Apple

+Data structures for storing game status:
+Utilized a wide range of data structures, such as vectors, dynamically allocated arrays, strings, and integers.
+Pointers are also extensively employed, for instance, a vector of pointers is utilized to manage and access all dynamically allocated instances of a class.

+Dynamic memory management:

+File input/output (e.g., for loading/saving game status):

+Program codes in multiple files:

+Proper indentation and naming styles:

+In-code documentation:
+Consistent use of in code documentation in all files, describing the purpose of the function and what it does.

 DEPENDENCIES
 require ncurses to render the game ncurses is used to draw all charcters at (y,x) coordinates only. ncurses on server is used.